DegreeCalc

 Nevada offers the Silver State Opportunity Grant providing free community college for qualifying students.
 The Nevada Promise Scholarship covers remaining tuition after other aid.
 The Governor Guinn Millennium Scholarship provides $40/credit for qualifying graduates.

-Beyond state programs, Nevada students can access federal Pell Grants (up to $7,395/year for 2025-2026), Federal Supplemental Educational Opportunity Grants (FSEOG), and federal work-study programs.
-Students should complete the FAFSA as early as possible to maximize aid eligibility.
-Use our FAFSA EFC Calculator to estimate your expected family contribution.
+Beyond state programs, Nevada students can access federal Pell Grants (published 2026-27 maximum: $7,395), Federal Supplemental Educational Opportunity Grants (FSEOG), and Federal Work-Study.
+Students should complete the FAFSA as early as possible for the award year and check state and school priority deadlines.
+Use our FAFSA SAI Calculator to estimate your expected family contribution.

 Student Outcomes in Nevada